 Did you know that as a profession, Quantity Surveying emerged around the 1820s and one of the earliest QSs was Sir Henry Arthur Hunt who was involved in work on the Houses of Parliament?
 After the fire that destroyed the old Palace of Westminster in 1834 Henry Hunt came up with an estimate cost of £724,984.

 Did you also know that Nick McCabe best known for being the lead guitarist from The Verve began his career as a Quantity Surveyor?

 Want to find out more about the role of Quantity Surveyor?

-Check out our Quantity Surveyor profession guide, covering daily duties and activities, key skills, qualifications, average salaries and more!
+Check out our Quantity Surveyor job description, covering daily duties and activities, key skills, qualifications, average salaries and more!